Unit 8: PDE Modelling in Key AIMS Domains

 8.1 Why reef modelling?
 Why PDEs?

-The Australian Institute of Marine Science monitors and models the Great Barrier Reef — the largest coral ecosystem on Earth, and one of the most thermally and chemically sensitive.
-A typical reef sits in 20–100 m of water on a shallow continental shelf, with tidal currents, river plumes, episodic storms, and a daily solar cycle all pushing on it at once.
-The practical questions AIMS cares about read like a list of PDE problems in disguise:
+The Australian Institute of Marine Science studies the Great Barrier Reef — the largest coral ecosystem on Earth, and one of the most heat-sensitive.
+A reef typically sits in 20–100 m of water on a shallow shelf, stirred by tides, river plumes, storms, and the daily solar cycle.
+Most of the questions AIMS cares about are, underneath, the same PDE:

-• Thermal stress and coral bleaching.
-Corals expel their symbiotic algae when temperatures stay above \sim 30\,°\mathrm{C} for days to weeks.
-Predicting which reefs heat up and how deep the warm layer reaches needs a column thermal model.
+• Coral bleaching — corals expel their algae when the water stays too warm for too long.
+Predicting which reefs heat up, and how deep the warm layer reaches, is a temperature model.

 The section claims sediment transport is “identical in form to the heat equation”.
 Earn that claim: write down the 1-D column PDE for suspended-sediment concentration C(z, t) near a reef after a resuspension event.
 Start from the temperature equation and decide, term by term, what changes: which transport terms survive unchanged, what plays the role of the body source, what new sinking term appears (sediment falls at a settling velocity w_s), and what the natural top and bottom boundary conditions become (no flux through the surface; erosion/deposition at the bed).
 Then say in one sentence how light attenuation for the corals would be computed from your C(z, t).